 We expect the electric Macan will manage roughly 300 miles on a charge, based on the battery sizes in other electric SUVs from the Volkswagen Group like the Audi Q4 e-tron and Volkswagen ID.4.
 However, unlike those models, the electric Macan sits on newly developed 'PPE' (Premium Platform Electric) architecture.
 This has been co-developed with Audi; it underpinned the A6 e-tron concept unveiled at the Auto Shanghai motor show in April 2021 and will also serve as the basis for the upcoming Q6 e-tron SUV.

-The electric Macan is one of many electric models Porsche has in the works, with plans for the new Boxster and Cayman to be electric having already been announced.
-An electric 911 is not part of the product plan for now, but a hybrid 911 is expected in 2023.
+The electric Macan is one of many zero-emissions models Porsche has in the works, with plans for the new Boxster and Cayman to be electric having already been announced.
+An electric 911 isn't part of the product plan for now, but a hybrid 911 is expected in 2023.